What is Argan Oil?

 Using Argan Oil as a Shampoo:

 You can apply argan oil direct to damp or dry hair to improve moisture, reduce breakage, or reduce frizz.
 It is also sometimes included in shampoos or conditioners.
 So, it is your first time using it, start with a small amount to see how your hair responds.
-If you have natural oily roots, apply argan only to the ends of your hair to avoid greasy-looking hair.
+If you have naturally oily roots, apply argan only to the ends of your hair to avoid greasy-looking hair.